 - For the Banner Finance / Grants Module Access Request Form, if viewing grants is required, the Grant Principal Investigator shall also approve the Department Manager’s request and sign the form.

 - For the Banner Human Resources / Payroll Module Access Request Form, if accessing master organizations is required, the Director of Human Resources shall also sign the form.

 - Issues pertaining to Module access may arise between the requesting Department signatories and the Module Signatory.
 Access issues shall be resolved by the requesting Department and the Department responsible for the Module’s data.

 - EAS shall follow Identity Management guidelines for granting and documenting authorized access to administrative applications.
 See the section below, “Understanding Identity Management”.

-- The ERP (Banner) Training and Support Specialist shall process only completed Access Request Forms that have been signed by each required Department signatory.
+- The EAS Staff shall process only completed Access Request Forms that have been signed by each required Department signatory.
 For Module Access Request Forms, the employee shall be given only the security classes that are listed by the Module Signatory.
 The ERP Training and Support Specialist shall sign and image every processed Access Request Form.

 - To reduce the risk of security incidents, the Assistant Vice Chancellor of EAS shall approve and permit only authorized people to access the servers that store the University’s proprietary application source code.

 - Identity Management (IdM) is an IT methodology whose goal is to facilitate and control employee access to critical online applications.

 - In IdM, the word “identity” refers to more than just employee login identities.
 IdM also defines software identities, such as reports, processes, and forms, and service identities, such as security classes.
 See the section below, “Understanding Security Classes.”

 - Authorized access is controlled by which software and service identities have been assigned to given employee login identities.